 Grand Master Chris Chan (陳成)

 Grandmaster Chan Kam Shing (Christopher Chan) was born in Hong Kong in the Year of the Dragon.
-As a teenager, he trained in local recreation center learning basic kung fu exercises.
+As a teenager, he trained in a local recreation center learning basic kung fu exercises.
 One day in 1955, a friend invited him to witness a kung fu challenge match on a rooftop in Hong Kong.
 It was there that he saw Wing Chun Kung Fu for the first time.
 He was so impressed with the effectiveness of the system that he immediately sought to become a student of the late Great Grandmaster Yip Man.

 At Yip Man’s Hong Kong School, the young Chan met and trained with Bruce Lee.
 When Bruce left for America, he kept in touch with Grandmaster Chan.
 Bruce wrote a letter telling Grandmaster Chan how the American public knew nothing about Chinese martial arts.
 He also mentioned how easy it was to obtain students and earn a living teaching because of Wing Chun’s superiority to the other arts taught in America.
 He advised Grandmaster Chan to apply for immigration to the United States so that he too could simultaneously attend college and earn a living teaching kung fu.